GetStream/vg/README.md

 It's also possible to create a workspace where you  can still import packages from your global `GOPATH`.
-This is not the recommended way to use `vg`, but in some setups this can be useful.
+This is not the recommended way to use `vg`, but in some setups this can be useful (e.g. with full isolation `init` functions in the project you're working on will be run twice).
 This can be done by running:

 ```bash
 $ vg init --global-fallback